Skip to main content

 FinancingCash collateral (no DIP)

-The transaction that will take iRobot private under Picea's ownership reflects a coordinated debt acquisition and equity conversion that gave iRobot's manufacturer control over the restructuring outcome.
+The restructuring centers on iRobot's manufacturer and largest creditor stepping into ownership.
 Shenzhen Picea Robotics (also known as 3irobotix) is one of the world's largest original design manufacturers of robot vacuums, with over 7,000 employees globally and R&D and production facilities in China and Vietnam.
-The company has manufactured more than 20 million robotic vacuum cleaners and holds over 1,300 intellectual property rights worldwide.
+Industry coverage notes that Picea has manufactured more than 20 million robotic vacuum cleaners and holds more than 1,300 intellectual property rights worldwide.

 ClassDescriptionTreatmentRecovery